-For the on-site recycling methods, report the total quantity of the chemical that is recycled on-site during the reporting year.
+associated with for example, chemical spills or unplanned shutdowns must be included in your estimate of total on-site recycling quantity.
 If the chemical is recycled multiple times during the year, provide the sum of the quantities recycled each time recycling occurs.
-See Example 23 for how to report recycling quantities.
+See Example 24 for how to report recycling quantities.
 TRI-MEweb will populate Section 8.4 with the quantity reported in Section 7C.